1

 • The LAT is capable of delivering up to 3,000 gallons of fire retardant or suppressant.

-• The LAT is based at the Rocky Mountain Metropolitan Airport in Broomfield, but can be moved to other LAT Bases based on fire potential and activity.
+• The LAT is based in Colorado Springs, but can be moved to other LAT Bases based on fire potential and activity.

 • DFPC has additional Call-When-Needed (CWN) LAT contracts.